yanshen0210/LiConvFormer-a-lightweight-fault-diagnosis-framework/README.md

 ## Contact
 - yanshen0210@gmail.com
-* (We will further update relevent information if the paper is accepted!)
+* (We will further update relevent information if the paper is accepted for publication!)